-This amazing collection—the first installment in the Selene River Press Historical Archives Audio Series—features six classic essays from the father of holistic nutrition, Dr. Royal Lee, as read by Stephanie Selene Anderson.
-These essays detail many of the core principles of Dr. Lee’s philosophy, from the de-vitalization of our foods at the hands of industrial processing and conventional farming to the complex, holistic nature of vitamins as they are found in whole foods.
+This collection features six classic essays from the father of holistic nutrition, Dr. Royal Lee, as read by Stephanie Selene Anderson.
+Learn about the core principles of Dr. Lee’s philosophy, from the de-vitalization of our foods at the hands of industrial processing and conventional farming to the complex, holistic nature of vitamins as they are found in whole foods.
 For practitioner and patient alike, An Hour of Dr. Royal Lee is essential listening for a true understanding of diet and health.

 Available as a CD or MP3.

 To listen to excerpts from An Hour of Dr. Royal Lee, Vol. 1, click on any track title in the player:

 The Battlefront for Better Nutrition